hezhongfeng/vue-page-stack/README.md

 Why is the parameter `keyName` added to the route?
 To support the browser's backward and forward events，this is important in webApp or wechat.

+### Changelog
+Details changes for each release are documented in the [release notes](https://github.com/hezhongfeng/vue-page-stack/releases).

 ### Principle

 Getting the current page instance refers to the `keep-alive` section of `Vue`.